If you have diabetes, eating healthy meals helps you the same way it helps your

 or regular potatoes.

-to eat from these food groups.
+these food groups.

 There's no sense in having a boring diet you won't stick to, so your nutrition